philippe44/SqueezeAMP/README.md

 - R8 (412k) ==> 340k
 - R9 (634k)==> 953k
 - R11 (22.5k) ==> 15.8k
-- D5 (2.4V Zener) ==> 6.2V Zener
+- D5 (2.4V Zener) ==> 5~8V Zener (I use 5.1)
 - R7 (0.13) ==> 0.16

-In both case, if you limit the power supply to 16V, you can use 25V for all capacitors which saves a fair bit of cost for the 22µF ones.
+In both case, if you limit the power supply to 16V, you can use 25V for all capacitors which saves a fair bit of cost for the 22µF.
 It does not change anything for others (indeed 50V can a be cheaper option for 100nF for example).

 ## Boost design

 This PCB option include a boost converter so that power supply can be 12V even in 3 cells modes.
 With that, the TAS575x is always powered with ~12V which is the ideal ratio heat/amplifier power.
 The boost converter will up the power supply to comply with LT3652 requirement of Vcc > VBat + 3.3V

 The values of R8, R9, R11, D5 and R7 need to be set per values above if you chose 3 cells.
 If you want to use 2 cells, it's better to change the boost feeback resistors R12 and R18 to produce 12V only, but it's not mandatory.
-I don't think that using boost and 2 cells makes lots of sense, better just use 12V then.
+I don't think that using boost and 2 cells makes lots of sense, better just use basic and 12V then.

 If you use that PCB and don't populate the boost converter, you can put a shunt directly between D2 and D7 anode and cathode.
 But then the LT3652 charger is not protected against polarity inversion ... to fix that, as D2 and D7 are separated by enough space, you can use a 0805 diode like [this one](https://www.digikey.ca/product-detail/en/avx-corporation/SD0805S020S1R0/478-7800-1-ND/3749510) ... your choice.

-Understand that Boost option produces more heat when charging the battery.
+Understand that boost option produces more heat when charging the battery.
 It's inherent to the cumulated efficiency losses by boosting up Vcc then switching it down to charge battery.
 You might prefer to use the basic option which produces more heat on the amplifer instead.
-There is no perfect option
+There is no perfect option.

+When disconnecting main power, the battery should kick-in without interruption, but there might be cases when playing at high volume where combination of switch/capacitors will not store enough energy (un-plugging the connector creates many bounces, it's not a clean cut).
+This does not happen with the basic version because the power OR will always feed the system and main is 3.3V above battery.
+In the boost version, the power OR is not enough to select the right source as the main voltage is a bit below the battery voltage (and we don't want battery to feed the system when plugged on main), so the undervoltage switch is re-used to disconnect the battery when main is plugged.
+But the control of that switch might not act as fast desired.
+You can add a large electrolytic cap anywhere after the battery and main power OR.

 The comment on capacitor voltage ratings apply as the boost is 16V only, so 25V works as it is below Vcc * 1.45